NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Results

 Following the argument of Ref.~\cite{Fukushima2020}, the in-medium soliton energy density $\varepsilon^{\rm Med-F}_{\rm slt}$ and pressure $p^{\rm Med-F}_{\rm slt}$ can be obtained by rescaling their vacuum counterparts as

 where $F^*_{\pi}$ and $f_\pi$ denote the in-medium and vacuum pion decay constants, respectively.
-To examine this argument and compare it with results from our framework, we present in-medium EoSs for the NJL-F parametrization obtained in different approaches in \cref{fig:Inmedium_EoS_and_Fpi} as follows: \begin{itemize} \item For clarity, results without and with normalization of EoS by $\chi$ (note that $\chi$ is fixed to its vacuum value) are displayed in \cref{fig:EoS_and_Fpi} and \cref{fig:scaled_EoS_and_Fpi}, respectively~. \item In \cref{fig:Inmedium_EoS_and_Fpi}, the vacuum soliton EoSs is shown by solid lines. \item The in-medium soliton EoS for $F_\pi^* = 0.8 f_\pi$, obtained using \cref{eq:e_medium_Fukushima,eq:p_medium_Fukushima} (following Ref.~\cite{Fukushima2020}), is shown by dashed lines in \cref{fig:EoS_and_Fpi,fig:scaled_EoS_and_Fpi}. \item For comparison, in \cref{fig:EoS_and_Fpi,fig:scaled_EoS_and_Fpi}, we also display the soliton EoS obtained in our framework for a scalar field ${\cal S}(s)$ such that $F_\pi^*({\cal S}) = 0.8 f_\pi$ (see~\cref{sec:Method_NJL}), shown by dot–dashed lines. \end{itemize}
+To examine this argument and compare it with results from our framework, we present in-medium EoSs for the NJL-F parametrization obtained in different approaches in Fig.~\ref{fig:Inmedium_EoS_and_Fpi} as follows: \begin{itemize} \item For clarity, results without and with normalization of EoS by $\chi$ (note that $\chi$ is fixed to its vacuum value) are displayed in Fig.~\ref{fig:EoS_and_Fpi} and Fig.~\ref{fig:scaled_EoS_and_Fpi}, respectively~. \item In Fig.~\ref{fig:Inmedium_EoS_and_Fpi}, the vacuum soliton EoSs is shown by solid lines. \item The in-medium soliton EoS for $F_\pi^* = 0.8 f_\pi$, obtained using Eqs.~\eqref{eq:e_medium_Fukushima} and \eqref{eq:p_medium_Fukushima} (following Ref.~\cite{Fukushima2020}), is shown by dashed lines in Figs.~\ref{fig:EoS_and_Fpi} and ~\ref{fig:scaled_EoS_and_Fpi}, respectively. \item For comparison, in Figs.~\ref{fig:EoS_and_Fpi}, and ~\ref{fig:scaled_EoS_and_Fpi}, we also display the soliton EoS obtained in our framework for a scalar field ${\cal S}(s)$ such that $F_\pi^*({\cal S}) = 0.8 f_\pi$ (see Section~\ref{sec:Method_NJL}), shown by dot–dashed lines. \end{itemize}

-We notice from \cref{fig:Inmedium_EoS_and_Fpi}, that if one considers the rescaling approach of Ref.~\cite{Fukushima2020}, as discussed in \cref{eq:e_medium_Fukushima,eq:p_medium_Fukushima}, it tends to overestimate the stiffness of the EoS compared to the fully self-consistent approach adopted in this work.
+We notice from Fig.~\ref{fig:Inmedium_EoS_and_Fpi}, that if one considers the rescaling approach of Ref.~\cite{Fukushima2020}, as discussed in Eqs.~\eqref{eq:e_medium_Fukushima} and \eqref{eq:p_medium_Fukushima}, it tends to overestimate the stiffness of the EoS compared to the fully self-consistent approach adopted in this work.
 Qualitatively, this difference can be understood as a result of the competing effects from the scalar and vector sectors.
 The decrease of $F_\pi$ with increasing $s$ tends to stiffen the EoS, while the simultaneous reduction of $M_v$ acts in the opposite direction, softening the EoS in the core region.
 This highlights that a simple rescaling prescription cannot capture the interplay between scalar and vector contributions.